 For me, Randy Savage was such a loud and colorful character when I first saw him in 1986.
 He drew you in because of how odd he was really.
-The music, the sparkly robes, sunglasses, and freaked out mannerisms were easy to be drawn into.
+The music, the sparkly robes, sunglasses, and freaked-out mannerisms were easy to be drawn into.
 I can say that Macho Man and Ric Flair were the only 2 bad guys that I pretended to be between the ages of around 6-8.
 I booed them, I didn’t want them to beat the good guys, but couldn’t help myself but have a blast when imitating them.
-Today I think back to old home videos of myself with a bandana on my head, over sized sunglasses, a towel around my shoulders for a robe, and doing the Macho Man slow spin with arms outstretched.
+Today I think back to old home videos of myself with a bandana on my head, oversized sunglasses, a towel around my shoulders for a robe, and doing the Macho Man slow spin with arms outstretched.

 Macho Man hasn’t been in the spotlight very much in the past 10 years since WCW closed, only making a couple of appearances for TNA back in 2004.
-Earlier this year it seemed Savage was slowing getting back into the WWE fold when he made surprise video appearances to announce he would be featured in the new “WWE All Stars” video game…his first WWE related appearance in 15 years.
+Earlier this year it seemed Savage was slowly getting back into the WWE fold when he made surprise video appearances to announce he would be featured in the new “WWE All Stars” video game…his first WWE-related appearance in 15 years.
 For years fans have been waiting for the moment Macho would be inducted into the WWE Hall of Fame or make a return to WWE TV in some fashion.
 In a huge bittersweet situation, I feel that we will now definitely see Randy Savage inducted into the 2012 Hall of Fame, but none of us wanted it under these circumstances.

 I had intended on finding a few classic Macho Man moments and matches to share in this post, but quite frankly there are just too many.
-Macho hit the WWE scene in 1985, and immediately made an impact.
-From challenging Hulk Hogan right away, to winning the Intercontinental title from Tito Santana in 1986, Savage created memories immediately.
+Macho hit the WWE scene in 1985 and immediately made an impact.
+From challenging Hulk Hogan right away to winning the Intercontinental title from Tito Santana in 1986, Savage created memories immediately.
 His 1988 WWE Championship win was a huge deal for me, as it was the first time I had seen anyone other than Hogan as champion since becoming a fan.
 He became an iconic figure during his WWE years and was a household name.
 He continued to be a main event star in WCW, taking part in the wildly popular nWo era and winning multiple championships in WCW as well.

 For years people have speculated on why Macho Man wasn’t brought back into WWE and what Vince’s problem was with Savage.
-Also Macho had a much publicized feud with Hulk Hogan over the years.
+Also Macho had a much-publicized feud with Hulk Hogan over the years.
 Today both WWE.com and Hogan commented on Randy Savage’s untimely death:

 via Hulk Hogan’s Twitter: